GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/using-simulation-to-evaluate-a-tube-perception-algorithm-for-bin-picking/README.md

 Each test case contains the following files:
 - a .ply (Polygon File Format) file with the unordered point cloud of the scene.
-- a .zdf (Zivid native format) file with the point cloud, color image and depth image.
-These files can be opened with Zivid Studio.
+- a .world (Gazebo SDF format) file with the description of the scene for Gazebo.
+These files can be opened in Gazebo.

-Note: The cloud point coordinates are expressed in millimeters (mm).

-# Future work
-- Make the color and depth images available in more conventional formats such as .png
+- a .txt file with the geometric description of the tubes.
+The structure of this file is as follows: